ntustison/Histograms/Text/stitched.md

-In conjunction with the innovations associated with image acquisition, multiple image analysis strategies have been proposed and refined for the quantification of such lung imaging with much research effort devoted to semantic segmentation, or voxelwise classification, into clinically-oriented categories based on ventilation levels.
+In conjunction with the innovations associated with image acquisition, multiple image analysis strategies have been proposed and refined for the quantification of such lung imaging with much research effort devoted to semantic segmentation, or voxelwise classification, into clinically oriented categories based on ventilation levels.
 Given the functional nature of these images and the consequent sophistication of the segmentation task, many of these algorithmic approaches reduce the complex spatial image information to intensity-only